linfengWen98/CAP-VSTNet/README.md

 * `style`: path for the style image.
 * `auto_seg`: set `True` to use segmentation model (e.g. SegFormer).
 * `max_size`: maximum output video size of long edge.
+* `alpha_c`: interpolation between content and style if segmentation is None.
 * `fps`: video frames per second

-Set `--auto_seg True` to automatically generate semantic segmentation for better stylization effects.
+Note: Set `--auto_seg True` to automatically generate semantic segmentation for better stylization effects.
 For more information on how to automatically or manually generate semantic segmentation, please refer to [here](https://github.com/NVIDIA/FastPhotoStyle/blob/master/TUTORIAL.md) (where we get inspiration and benefit a lot from).

 ![](assets/video_transfer_segmentaiton.webp)